Do you know all the question stems for each level of Bloom’s Taxonomy? This is your resource if you’re teaching in the class or online!

 - Why is … of value?

-The final taxonomic level is concerned with taking various elements and creating a new, coherent product.
-This level draws on all of the other levels, with the learner remembering, understanding and applying knowledge, analysing and evaluating outcomes and processes, and then constructing the end product, which may be either physical or conceptual.
-Students must now be able to bring together parts of knowledge to form a whole and transfer these skills into new situations.
+The final taxonomic level involves taking various elements and creating a new, coherent product.
+This level draws on all other levels, with the learner remembering, understanding and applying knowledge, analysing and evaluating outcomes and processes, and then constructing the end product, which may be either physical or conceptual.
+Students must now be able to combine parts of knowledge to form a whole and transfer these skills into new situations.
 The teacher must provide opportunities for students to demonstrate they can assemble parts of knowledge into a whole using creative thinking and problem-solving.

 - Can you brainstorm a better solution for…?